tinobragaa/codit-quiz/README.md

 # Bugs

 Bug: When I wrote the function "getUserName" I couldn't make it work.
-What I wanted it to do was to take the asked user name in the first interface and use on the second interface.
-The problem was that it wasn't showing the value inside the ${}, when the function loaded the innet text was displayed but not the content inside the curly braces.
+What I wanted it to do was to take the asked user name in the first interface and use it on the second interface.
+The problem was that it wasn't showing the value inside the ${}, when the function loaded the inner text was displayed but not the content inside the curly braces.
 Fix: The solution was the type of event used in the first place.
-In the HTML file I was using onclick event which was preventing the function to work like needed.
+In the HTML file, I was using onclick event which was preventing the function to work like needed.
 The appropriate event is the onblur: it triggers the function once the field loses focus (i.e. the user navigates away from the field).

 Bug: Change the background colour of the input type text when auto-filling from the browser.

-Fix: I was able to achieve that using the "-webkit-autofill" so whenever the user fills the input field with the browser auto-filling it doesn't change its colour.
+Fix: I was able to achieve that using the "-WebKit-autofill" so whenever the user fills the input field with the browser auto-filling it doesn't change its colour.

 Bug: When I tried the quiz on my phone the hover effects were sticky to the buttons.
-The background colour that was set through the hover effect wouldn't disappear on the touch screen capabilities.
+The background colour that was set through the hover effect wouldn't disappear on the touchscreen capabilities.

-Fix: Added a media querie to disable the hover effect on touch screen devices.
+Fix: Added media queries to disable the hover effect on touchscreen devices.

 Bug: When I tried the quiz on my phone the text inside the buttons inherit the default colour.
-I was ecpeting it to be black but it was coming along blue.
+I was expecting it to be black but it was coming along blue.

-Fix: On the CSS part I defined the volor to prevent inherit it from the deafult.
+Fix: On the CSS part I defined the colour to prevent inheriting it from the default.

 Bug: I didn't want the label element appearing on the site.
 However, the wave validation keeps tracking it as an error.
 Fix: Reading through the wave website, the appropriate way to do it is using a class .visuallyhidden.

+Bug: The "required" attribute wasn't working on the user's name input in the welcome interface.
+Fix: This attribute only works inside form elements.
+I was able to achieve the same result with JavaScript functions (prevent the user to proceed without filling in the input).

 # Deployment